Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Full Bias-Variance Results in General Settings

 where $W_t$ is an indicator that is 1 if in the post-treatment period ($t = T$) and zero otherwise, $\alpha_i, \lambda_t$ are fixed effects for unit and time, respectively, and $\epsilon_{i,t}$ is the residual error.
 The estimate $\hat{\beta}_{ZW}$ for the interaction term would then be taken as the DiD estimate of the ATT.
 It is well known that in a balanced panel data with multiple pre-treatment outcomes, $\hat{\beta}_{ZW}$ is equivalent to the estimate one would obtain using a classical two-period DiD using the average of all the $T$ pre-treatment outcomes, $\overline{Y}_{i,0:(T-1)} = \sum_{t=0}^{T-1} Y_{i,t} / T$, for the pre-treatment outcome \cite{wooldridge2021two}.
 Throughout this section, we leverage this balancing property to define and analyze the generalized estimators with multivariate covariates and time points.
 Formally, we have

 where the original parallel trends can still be represented in a vectorized form in Equation \eqref{eq: specific PT under LSEM}.

-Since our setup is still asymptotically equivalent to the counterpart in \cite{ham2024benefits} under this framework, we propose finite sample analogs of their relevant generalized DiD and generalized matching DiD estimators, where they match on all available pre-treatment outcomes and covariates\footnote{We choose to do such matching because our model does not explicitly index covariates by time and we implicitly avoid potential issues from matching on post-treatment variables.
+Since our setup is still asymptotically equivalent to the counterpart in \cite{ham2024benefits} under this framework, we propose finite sample analogs of their relevant generalized DiD and generalized matching DiD estimators, where they match on all available pre-treatment outcomes and covariates\footnote{We choose to do such matching because our model does not explicitly index covariates by time and we implicitly avoid potential bias issues from matching on post-treatment variables.
 For applied researchers who are interested in not matching on all available covariates, see, e.g., \cite{rosenbaum1984consequences}, \cite{stuart2010matching} for further discussion.}.
-Specifically, given the model and the balanced panel setting, using the above two-way fixed effects model for estimation, we introduce the following:
+Specifically, given the model and the balanced panel setting, we introduce the following:

 where $\bar{Y}_{i,0:(T-1)}$ is the average of all the $T$ pre-treatment outcomes, i.e.,